 - effect of any provision of this Agreement.
-The Letters of Agreement are noncontractual understandings between the University and the Association. - 6.
-"Days" or "calendar days" means calendar days.
+The Letters of Agreement are noncontractual understandings between the University and the Association.

+6. "Days" or "calendar days" means calendar days.
 "Working Day" means a day when classes or examinations are scheduled and held in accordance with the official academic calendar of the University, excluding Saturdays and Sundays.
-Summer Session days will not be counted as working days for those members not employed during the Summer Session. - 7.
-"Departments" includes departments, programs, and other similar administrative units. - 11 8.
-"Dean" means the dean of a school or college or an equivalent position and includes any person designated by a dean to act on his or her behalf for a particular purpose under this Agreement. - 9.
-"Department Chair" means the person with supervisory responsibility of a University unit.
-Such persons have titles that include department chair, director, or associate dean, depending on the structure of any particular school, college or other unit. - 10.
-"Meet," "confer," "consult" mean listen, communicate, enter into dialogue.
+Summer Session days will not be counted as working days for those members not employed during the Summer Session.

+7. "Departments" includes departments, programs, and other similar administrative units.

+8. "Dean" means the dean of a school or college or an equivalent position and includes any person designated by a dean to act on his or her behalf for a particular purpose under this Agreement.

+9. "Department Chair" means the person with supervisory responsibility of a University unit.
+Such persons have titles that include department chair, director, or associate dean, depending on the structure of any particular school, college or other unit.

+10. "Meet," "confer," "consult" mean listen, communicate, enter into dialogue.

+11. Pronouns of masculine, feminine, or neuter gender imply each other.

+12. The singular includes the plural.